bucketco/bucket-javascript-sdk/packages/react-sdk/dev/nextjs-flag-demo/README.md

+# Next.js Demo

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The purpose of this project is to demonstrate usage integration with the Bucket React SDK.
+The purpose of this project is to demonstrate usage integration with the Reflag React SDK.

 ## Getting Started